myl7/refine-google-search/README.md

 Simple script to refine Google Search experience:

 - Remove translate button
-- Two column (with caution to avoid element chaos)
+- Double column (for almost all elements) (with caution to avoid element chaos)
-- Smaller bottom relative search (kinda ugly but literally smaller)
+- Smaller bottom relative searching and middle other searching (kinda ugly but literally smaller)

 Copy the code to arrange by youself if you do not want another user script